-AP-65 Homeless and Other Special Needs Activities - 91.220(i)
+AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

-The Seacoast has a robust Continuum of Care (Home for All) and the City continues to work with regional organizations such as Home for All to improve coordination between service providers and develop and implement strategies to expand and refine services.
-Approximately \$233,000 in funding from the City's FY 24 Welfare budget complements \$81,500 CDBG funds (plus a potential additional \$15,000 CARES Act funds) for public services to assist the homeless and other special needs activities.
+The Seacoast has a robust Continuum of Care collaboration run by Home for All and the City continues to work with regional organizations to improve coordination between service providers and develop and implement strategies to expand and refine services. \$250,500 in funding from the City's FY 25 Welfare budget for social services agencies complements the \$100,500 CDBG for public services to assist the homeless and other special needs activities.